+e.
 Revenue Recognition

 The company recognizes revenue in the period in which the services are provided and when collectability of the revenue is reasonably assured.
-In accordance with the guidance provided in ASC Topic 605-45-45, Revenue Recognition - Principal Agent Considerations, we have determined that we are the primary obligor with respect to the service revenue derived from sales of our software applications through our carrier partners.
-As a result, we record revenue at the gross amount billed to end-user customers for sales to our carrier partners.
+In accordance with the guidance provided in ASC Topic 605-45-45, Revenue Recognition - Principal Agent Considerations, the company has determined that it is the primary obligor with respect to the service revenue derived from sales of its software applications through the domestic carrier partners.
+As a result, the company records revenue at the gross amount billed to end-user customers for sales through the domestic carrier partners.
 When the end-user is billed by our carrier partners, the estimated gross amount billed is recorded as service revenue.
+For the company's international carrier, it records revenue on a net basis since it has determined that it is not the primary obligor.